-The wage and hour lawyers at The Spitz Law Firm have identified and continue to identify the many tricks employers use in an attempt to cheat employees out of their rightfully earned wages and/or block their wage and hour or overtime claims.
+The wage and hour lawyers at Spitz, The Employee’s Law Firm have identified and continue to identify the many tricks employers use in an attempt to cheat employees out of their rightfully earned wages and/or block their wage and hour or overtime claims.

 Last week, employees everywhere, and especially in Ohio, scored a victory with the Sixth Circuit Court of Appeals in Boaz v.
 FedEx when the Court struck down an employer’s attempt to limit the amount of time an employee has to file a wage claim.